paycoreio/docs/docs/products/hpp/customization.md

 |Ukrainian|uk_UA |

 The translation that a shopper will see in your Hosted Payment Page is set with the `locale` specified in the HPP Request.
-For each translation, you can  [customize](https://docs.adyen.com/checkout/web-sdk/customization/localization/#customize-localization)  the text displayed on your Checkout.

 For shoppers in an unsupported `locale`, the default language (English - EN) will be used.
 If you have many of these shoppers in a specific locale, you may wish to  [create a localization](mailto:support@paycore.io).